Hybrid Master in Local Food Policy

 Connecting with Leading Food Institutions

-The Master’s program benefits from a robust network of collaborators, including key organizations such as Ciheam Bari, Slow Food, Està, the Italian Network of Local Food Policies, and the University of Turin (Department of Cultures, Politics and Society).
-Students are given unparalleled access to various resources, insights, and opportunities within the local food policy sector, enriching their education and career prospects.
+The Master’s program benefits from a robust network of collaborators, including CIHEAM Bari, Slow Food, Està, the World Farmers’ Markets Coalition / Campagna Amica, the Italian Network of Local Food Policies, the University of Turin (Department of Cultures, Politics and Society), and the Consulta Nazionale dei Distretti del Cibo.
+Students gain access to valuable resources, diverse case studies, and expert knowledge from across the field of local food policy.

 Join a diverse network of professionals from around the world, united by a shared passion for shaping the future of food.
 Our global alumni network supports lifelong learning and collaboration, ensuring graduates remain at the forefront of food policy innovation.